andersnygaard/Paradox-sailboat/README.md

 The Paradox isn't a fast sailboat; it doesn't plane, but on the other hand it's very stable and unlikely to capsize.
 It may not be the boat you choose for blue water sailing or crossing oceans, but it's quite capable for coastal cruising, offering reliable performance near the shore.

+Despite its small size, the Paradox can accommodate two people comfortably for coastal cruising.
+This makes it an ideal boat for solo adventurers or couples.
+It incorporates about 18 and a half gallons or 70 liters of fresh water ballast, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

 ### Length Overall and Length Waterline

 The Paradox measures 13 feet 10 inches or 4.2 meters in overall length and has a waterline length of 13 feet 5 inches  or 4.1 meters.
 This compact size contributes to the boat’s agility and ease of handling, making it ideal for single-handed sailing or cruising in confined waters.